ochoeyado/ECE-535-Deep-Learning-Project/README.md

 Once we received these archived files there were still some changes that needed to be made.
 For instance, in the code, there was a command as_dcm which has since been updated to as_matrix.
 There were a few other minor issues such as this, but the code was mostly up to date.
 We did however run into an error with shape() which required us to implement error messages to figure out where the error was occurring.
 Utilizing these messages we figured the error occurred based on the sizes of our text files.
 Since we have to run our datasets against the ground truth, the datasets have to have the same dimensions.
 Luckily, all these files had the same number of columns, so we just needed to edit the number of rows to the same ground truth (734 lines).

 ## Results
+Upon solving these issues were successfully able to run Tartan against the KiTTi and EuRoc tests.
+When running these tests were presented with a variety of outputs: average trajectory error(AVE), relative pose error(RPE), matrix output, as well as scale.
+We decided to graph a few things, we felt the best representation of the model was to graph the ATE against the trial number for both KiTTi and EuRoc.
+We then also graphed both the rotation and translation errors from the RPE results of each trial on both datasets.
+We believe that graphing these values was the best representation of the TartanVO model.

 ## References
 Github Link - [https://github.com/castacks/tartanvo](url)